samuel-jimenez/GramEditor/docs/src/languages/python.md

 ### Embedded Language Highlighting

-Zed supports syntax highlighting for code embedded in Python strings by adding a comment with the language name.
+Gram supports syntax highlighting for code embedded in Python strings by adding a comment with the language name.

 ```python
 # sql